 2. What can a supermoon do to our planet?

-urging people to avoid "becoming stranded whilst walking or picking shellfish on our beaches over the weekend."
+The only concern should be for those near the coast looking to take advantage of lower-than-normal seas.
 Should a storm also roll along a coastline during a supermoon, there's the possibility of increased flooding because of the tides.
 It's worth taking precautions during an event like this should such a combo of factors hit.

-4. Will the moon ever be closer to our planet?
+3. Will the moon ever be closer to our planet?

-5. When should I look for this weekend's supermoon?
+4. When should I look for this weekend's supermoon?